SixdegreeLab/MasteringChainAnalytics/en/ch13/ch13-lending-analysis.md

 ## Introduction to SixdegreeLab

-SixdegreeLab ([@SixdegreeLab](https://twitter.com/sixdegreelab)) is a professional on-chain data team.
-Our mission is to provide users with accurate on-chain data charts, analysis, and insights, and we are committed to popularizing on-chain data analysis.
-Through building communities, writing tutorials, and other methods, we are training on-chain data analysts, outputting valuable analysis content, and promoting the construction of the data layer of the blockchain by the community, thereby cultivating talents for the vast future blockchain data applications.
+SixdegreeLab ([@SixdegreeLab](https://twitter.com/sixdegreelab)) is a professional Onchain data team.
+Our mission is to provide users with accurate Onchain data charts, analysis, and insights, and we are committed to popularizing Onchain data analysis.
+Through building communities, writing tutorials, and other methods, we are training Onchain data analysts, outputting valuable analysis content, and promoting the construction of the data layer of the blockchain by the community, thereby cultivating talents for the vast future blockchain data applications.

 Feel free to visit the [SixdegreeLab Dune homepage](https://dune.com/sixdegree).